puneetmatharu/memory_pool/README.md

     auto* obj_pt = pool.new_block_pt(CleverStruct{1, 0.0, 42.0, -9});
   }

   // Do not try to allocate space than you have.
-The next line will lead to an out-of-range error pool.new_block_pt(CleverStruct{1, 0.0, 42.0, -9});
+The next line will lead to an
+  // out-of-range error if assertions are enabled.
+If they are disabled, it will
+  // result in a segmentation fault pool.new_block_pt(CleverStruct{1, 0.0, 42.0, -9});
 }
 ```